Timsey/pg_mri/README.md

 ## Evaluation
 ### Reconstruction models
+All commands should be run from the repository root folder.
 To evaluate any reconstruction model on validation data, run:
 ```
 CUDA_VISIBLE_DEVICES=0 python -m src.train_reconstruction --do_train False --data_path <path_to_data> --recon_model_checkpoint <path_to_reconstruction_model.pt> --partition val
 ```